strimzi/proposals/005-http-bridge-metrics.md

 ## Enabling metrics

 We should allow users to enable/disable the metrics exposure through Prometheus on the `/metrics` endpoint.
-The proposal is to add a boolean `spec.metrics` property in the `KafkaBridge` custom resource, which is `false` as default when not specified.
+The proposal is to add a boolean `spec.enableMetrics` property in the `KafkaBridge` custom resource, which is `false` as default when not specified.

 ```yaml
 apiVersion: kafka.strimzi.io/v1alpha1